Image Protection for Robust Cropping Localization and Recovery: Method

+\textbf{Image Cropping Localization and Recovery (CLR).} Cropping and its recovery can be represented by Eq.~(\ref{equation_problem_statement}).

-where $\mathbf{X}$ and $\mathbf{X}_{\emph{atk}}$ respectively denote a targeted image and its attacked version. $\mathbf{M}$ denotes the cropping mask, which generally represents the Region of Interest (RoI) within the image. $\emph{RS}(\cdot)$ denotes \textit{region selection} that discards the information outside the selected RoI. $\emph{IP}(\cdot)$ denotes \textit{image post-processing} that truncates the image and post-processes the rest of the image using JPEG compression, Gaussian blurring, etc. Usually, an additional image resizing is involved that transforms the attacked image into an arbitrary size.
+where $\mathbf{I}$ and $\mathbf{I}_{\emph{atk}}$ denote an image and its attacked version. $\mathbf{M}$ denotes the cropping mask. $\emph{RS}(\cdot)$ denotes \textit{region selection} that discards the information outside the selected region. $\emph{IP}(\cdot)$ denotes \textit{image post-processing} that truncates the image and post-processes the rest of the image using lossy operations, e.g., blurring.
+Our task is respectively to \redmarker{estimate} $\mathbf{M}$ and $\mathbf{I}$ given $\mathbf{I}_{\emph{atk}}$.
+We employ two function\redmarker{s} $f_{M}(\cdot)$, $f_{\emph{rec}}(\cdot)$ respectively for CLR, where $\hat{\mathbf{M}}$ and $\hat{\mathbf{I}}$ are respectively the \redmarker{estimated} cropping mask and the recovered image. $\emph{ZR}(\cdot)$ denotes \textit{zero-padding and resizing} that first zero-pads the attacked image according to the \redmarker{estimated} cropping mask and then resizes the padded image into the original size.
+In most cases, few clues of the cropped-out contents can be found in the rest of the image.
+So directly solving Eq.~(\ref{equation_problem_statement}) will lead to sub-optimal solutions where the destroyed contents are hallucinated rather than truthfully recovered.

-Image cropping localization and content recovery are respectively to predict the cropping mask $\mathbf{M}$ and to reconstruct the whole image $\mathbf{X}$.
-We employ two function $f_{M}(\cdot)$, $f_{\emph{rec}}(\cdot)$ respectively for localization and content recovery.

-where $\hat{\mathbf{M}}$ and $\hat{\mathbf{I}}$ are respectively the predicted cropping mask and the reconstructed image. $\emph{ZR}(\cdot)$ denotes \textit{zero-padding and reshaping} that first zero-pads the attacked image according to the predicted cropping mask and then resizes the padded image into the original size.
-Note that the attacker can randomly reshape the image, and previous work~\cite{pfennig2012spectral} can only infer the original size approximately but not accurately.
-Therefore, we hypothesize that the original sizes of the images are fixed or specified by the recipient.
-If the cropping localization is correct, $\emph{ZR}(\cdot)$ is the inversion of $\emph{RS}(\cdot)$.